 Draft itinerary and costs for 50th anniversary program in Indochina

-Below is the current version of the itinerary of the program the Fund for Reconciliation and Development (FRD) will organize in Viet Nam hosted by the Viet Nam - USA Society (VUS) for people who participated in the antiwar movement, worked on normalization of relations, or have addressed war legacies, including family members and friends.
+Below is the current version of the itinerary of the program in Viet Nam hosted by the Viet Nam - USA Society (VUS) for people who participated in the antiwar movement, worked on normalization of relations, or have addressed war legacies, plus family members and friends.
 Persons with a professional or collegial interest are also welcome.
 There is personal flexibility at the beginning and the end, including the option to add a visit to Cambodia and Laos.

 Participants will be responsible for international travel and for domestic costs of a fifteen day guided program in Viet Nam .
-The estimated domestic cost for sharing a room in a group of 20 is $2,800 each.
-A single room is $3,300.
-Costs will be adjusted by number of participants.
+The estimated domestic cost for sharing a room is $2,500 each.
+A single room is $3,050.
+Costs may be adjusted by number of participants.
 Payment is in cash (USD or Vietnamese dong) on April 15th in Ha Noi.

 Breakfast, lunch and two dinners are included.
 All other dinners are on our own.
-FRD/VUS will suggest locations and often will invite guests.
-Participation in group meals will be at an equal share cost.
+FRD/VUS will suggest locations and we often will invite guests.
+Participation in group dinners will be at an equal share cost.
 Some menus will be pre-set and others a la carte.

 If you are ready to commit, please complete a registration form and donate for FRD organizing costs at least $200 per person.
 We are facilitating this trip but are not a travel agent or tour operator.
 FRD is not legally liable for trip cancellation, transit or in-country illness or accidents.
 We strongly recommend obtaining travel insurance when you book your flight.
 International flight costs are usually less expensive if booked sooner.
-Transit destinations include Thailand, Hong Kong, Taiwan, Malaysia, Korea, Singapore, Kuala Lumpur and the Phillipines.
+Transit destinations include Thailand, Hong Kong, Taiwan, Malaysia, Korea, Singapore, Kuala Lumpur and the Philippines.
+You may be able to use airline milage for the transpacific flight to one of those locations in premium economy or business and then buy a ticket in economy for the shorter final leg.

-Registration forms are available by clicking here https://form.jotform.com/73274097780970 The deadline for receipt with administrative support contribution and a copy of passport page is January 5, 2025.
+Registration forms are available by clicking here https://form.jotform.com/73274097780970 Return it with the administrative support contribution and a copy of your passport page as soon as possible.

 From 15 April - 1 May, 2025